 We are however a little disappointed that it is missing measurements on the outside of the bladder to tell us how much liquid we are carrying or consuming whilst out on our hike.

-This Geigerrig pressurised hydration bladder is not to be mistaken for a novel item that makes up for a lack of functionality by distracting us with advanced technology.
+The Geigerrig Hydration Engine is not to be mistaken for a novel item that makes up for a lack of functionality by distracting us with advanced technology.

 To the contrary, this one wowed us with impressive functionality and ability to be more than just a means of keeping us hydrated.